edulinq/quizgen/docs/question-types.md

 ## Data Types

-Since the QuizGen config is based around [JSON](https://en.wikipedia.org/wiki/JSON), most data types used by the QuizGen are [simple JSON types](https://en.wikipedia.org/wiki/JSON#Data_types) (ints, floats, strings, booleans, arrays/lists, objects (dicts/maps), and nulls).
+Since the QuizComp config is based around [JSON](https://en.wikipedia.org/wiki/JSON), most data types used by the QuizComp are [simple JSON types](https://en.wikipedia.org/wiki/JSON#Data_types) (ints, floats, strings, booleans, arrays/lists, objects (dicts/maps), and nulls).

-The only difference between vanilla JSON types and QuizGen types is around the handling of strings.
+The only difference between vanilla JSON types and QuizComp types is around the handling of strings.
-The QuizGen divides strings into two types: plain strings and parsed strings.
+The QuizComp divides strings into two types: plain strings and parsed strings.

 Plain strings are limited to alphanumeric characters, spaces, underscores, and dashes.
 These strings will often be used as keys (e.g., in Canvas options) or as identifiers in some output language (e.g., as an HTML class).
 Therefore, the content in plain strings are very limited.

-Parsed strings are text that will be parsed by the QuizGen parser (see [the syntax documentation](/docs/syntax.md)), and therefore must be valid syntax.
+Parsed strings are text that will be parsed by the QuizComp parser (see [the syntax documentation](/docs/syntax.md)), and therefore must be valid syntax.
 When using some output formats (like Canvas),